stan-dev/design-docs/designs/0035-pre-model-gqs.md

 We can move to stochastic gradient descent by randomly subsampling `y` in the `latent data` block.
-As we do this, it's traditional to scale the likelihood to match the original data size.
+As we do this, it's traditional to scale the likelihood to match the original data size and to scale down the prior.

 ```stan